mossblaser/recipe_grid/docs/source/language_reference.rst

 References are substituted for the referenced sub recipes (i.e. inlined) when the reference is the only reference to that sub recipe, the sub recipe has only one output and the whole amount of that sub recipe is consumed.

-Where a recipe definition is divided into several parts in different parts of a document, however, substitution is not carried out.
+Inlining is not performed when referencing a sub recipe defined within a different block in documents which divide a recipe into multiple blocks.

 Examples: